hosseinzamanlou/FlexiMoveLogistics/README.md

 ### **3. 2-Opt Algorithm**
 The initial routes are further refined using the 2-Opt algorithm.
 This iterative algorithm looks for opportunities to swap two segments within a route to achieve a lower total distance, improving overall efficiency.

-### **4. Real-Time Adjustments**
-The AI agent is capable of handling dynamic updates in response to real-time events, such as new orders, traffic congestion, or adverse weather conditions.
-The routes are recalculated to maintain minimal delivery time disruption.

 Key functionalities include:
 - **Static and Dynamic Route Optimization**: Efficiently calculate routes for different vehicle configurations.